The Broons

-The Broons (English: The Browns) is a comic strip in Scots published in the weekly Scottish newspaper The Sunday Post.
-It features the Brown (Broon) family, who live in a tenement flat at 10 Glebe Street in the fictional Scottish town of Auchentogle or Auchenshoogle.
+The Broons (Scots for "the Browns") is a comic strip published in the weekly Scottish newspaper The Sunday Post.
+It features the Broon family, who live in a tenement flat at 10 Glebe Street in the fictional Scottish town of Auchentogle or Auchenshoogle.
 Created by writer/editor R. D. Low and artist Dudley D. Watkins, the strip made its first appearance in the issue dated 8 March 1936.

-Since its inception, The Broons have had their own biennial, alternating each year with Oor Wullie.
+Since its inception, The Broons has had its own biennial, alternating each year with Oor Wullie.
 No annuals were published during 1943 and 1944 due to paper rationing in World War II, but jigsaws were created instead.
 Following the 80th anniversary in 2016, an additional annual of The Broons was issued for 2017, breaking from the biennial pattern.